 Among the greatest influences in my young life were my two grandmothers.
-Both descended from proud Yankee families that had been in New England since the early 17th century, and while they were extremely different from one another in temperament, they each flew in the face of convention by pursuing full-time careers and holding positions of significant influence.
+Both descended from proud Yankee families that had been in New England since the early 17th century, and while they were extremely different from one another in temperament, they each flew in the face of convention by pursuing full-time careers and holding positions of significant influence at a time when women seldom did.
 My paternal grandmother graduated from Wellesley College in the early 1920s and after a brief career as a Broadway actress traveled half-way around the world alone to teach English in China.
 She returned to New England after marrying an American banker, but he promptly lost everything in the Great Crash of 1929 forcing her to return to teaching to support the family.
 By the mid-1930s, she had become headmistress of one of New England's most prestigious preparatory schools for women, a position she held for over 25 years.My maternal grandmother toured this country for years with the famous Tony Sarg Marionette Company, and later ran a popular girls' summer camp in New Hampshire.
 Not surprisingly, my grandmother the headmistress was unfailingly proper and formal.
 My maternal grandmother, by contrast, was a little more free-wheeling.
 When my grandfather died in 1970, she turned his bedroom into a sort of rec room with mod-style plastic furniture, orange shag carpeting and pop art posters on the walls.
 Yet despite this admirably modern sensibility, she adored Lawrence Welk.
 No matter what else may have been happening around her, everything stopped at 8 p.m. every Saturday when Welk's "Champagne music makers" came on TV.
 The only time I recall her being cross with me was when my brother and I made fun of the show and its principal sponsor, Geritol.
 We thought Welk's schtick was hopelessly square, and we'd seen I Love Lucy's Vitameatavegimin episode often enough to have a pretty good handle on what Geritol was all about.

 Of course, The Lawrence Welk Show is an easy target of ridicule.
 Even today, years after the death of its well-known host, Saturday Night Live routinely parodies its stale and somewhat stilted style.
 One of my favorite clips on YouTube features two of Welk's typically square "all-American" duos singing "One Toke Over the Line" completely oblivious to the fact that they were essentially copping to smoking trees.
 Welk wins points in my book, however, for his willingness to poke fun at himself.
 In 1969, for example, the show opened its 15th season by having Welk appear dressed as a hippie and announcing he'd had it with playing the "square" polka and champagne music that had made him famous.
 The change didn't last long.